-Just shy of his 40th birthday, Sidney has been perfecting the art of the deal for 20 years.
-When he was just starting out, his grandmother co-signed a loan so he could renovate his first shotgun houses in New Orleans.
-Always hands on, he took part in every phase of redevelopment, from design to supervising construction.
-Eventually, he even got his contractor's license.
-Sidney then began transforming historic buildings into elegant, small hotels offering the quintessential New Orleans charm and easygoing style.
+Sidney began transforming historic buildings into elegant, small hotels offering the quintessential New Orleans charm and easygoing style.
 Building up his holdings from a single guesthouse with eight rooms in 1999, he later sold a portfolio of boutique hotels with approximately 150 rooms.
-He was also well ahead of the curve in converting excess urban building capacity into high-end condominiums.
 In the last 15 years, Sidney has developed over $250 million in commercial and residential real estate.
 In every project, he focuses on getting results that make clients happy.
 In 2012 he purchased luxury resort The Cove in the Bahamas.
 Torres invested nearly $20 million on the island, building 75 villas and two restaurants and re-opened the 40-acre property in 2013.

 After Hurricane Katrina hit New Orleans people were desperate for basic services.
-Sidney came up with a plan.
-From a hotel room in Florida, he got his trucks back up and running and moved quickly to get housing in good shape, knowing it would be needed by those helping the recovery efforts.
-By September, Sidney's properties were housing U.S. Government special agents, U.S. Marshals, and employees of local sheriffs' offices.
+From a hotel room in Florida Sidney got his trucks back up and running and moved quickly to get housing in good shape.
+By September (2005), Sidney's properties were housing U.S. Government special agents, U.S. Marshals, and employees of local sheriffs' offices.
 His company then built mobile trailer parks for government officials in surrounding parishes.
 Because of the storm, New Orleans was strewn with debris and garbage, and the waste removal contractor left the city stranded.
 Sidney bought new equipment, secured the contract, and SDT Waste and Debris Services was born.
-He was hands on, even with the trash business, and could be seen behind the wheel of a huge garbage truck or walking the streets with his team in the early hours of the morning during Mardi Gras, cleaning up after parades.
-Always paying careful attention to details, he invested in energy-efficient street sweepers and had a scent-specialist design a special lemon scent for use in the streets of the French Quarter.
-Sidney led a team that showed what New Orleans people are made of; while TV news anchors mused aloud whether New Orleans could even be rebuilt after such a catastrophe, Sidney and his team were already hard at work on the recovery.
 Their work was picked up by national media outlets as the first "green shoots" of promise that New Orleans was coming back, and prompted the New Orleans City Council and the Louisiana House of Representatives to pass resolutions commending Sidney for the success in cleaning up the French Quarter, jump-starting recovery, and changing the national conversation about New Orleans.

-Crime is another area of modern urban life where many others have "accommodated themselves to reality" in accepting high crime rates, and Sidney has dared to move the boundaries of expectations.
-In early 2015, as a fresh wave of crime was striking the heart of a whole state's tourism industry, the New Orleans French Quarter, Sidney created an app called The FQ Task Force and an accountability process that are revolutionizing policing and, most importantly, reducing crime.
-Diving in, as he always does, with intensity and a hands-on approach, Sidney worked with the app developer, the police department, and the mayor to create a unique entrepreneurial partnership.
-The FQ Task Force app works by crowdsourcing information about crimes in progress and suspicious activity, and then equips rapid-response teams with the latest GPS technology.
-The results speak for themselves: in the first month of operations, the app has been downloaded over 7,500 times, generated 600 calls, 50 arrests, and taken five guns off the street.
-It has generated greater safety and confidence for tourists and residents, and reduced crime.
-The French Quarter Task Force has been so successful that expansion plans are underway.
+In early 2015, as a fresh wave of crime was striking the heart of a whole state's tourism industry–the New Orleans French Quarter–Sidney created an app called The FQ Task Force and an accountability process that is revolutionizing policing and most importantly reducing crime.
+The FQ Task Force app works by crowdsourcing information on crimes in progress and suspicious activity, and then equipping rapid-response teams with the latest GPS technology.
+In the first month of operations, the app was downloaded over 7,500 times, generated 600 calls, 50 arrests, and took five guns off the street.
+It generated greater safety and confidence for tourists and residents, and reduced crime.

 Sidney's work ethic and track record of success have not gone unnoticed.
-He has been featured in the Wall Street Journal and CNBC's "American Dream" and Forbes Magazine.
+He has been featured in the New York Times Magazine, Wall Street Journal, Forbes Magazine and CNBC's "American Dream".
 He was appointed a Fleur-de-lis Ambassador by the City of New Orleans to help promote the city around the country and the French Quarter Business Alliance made SDT grand marshal of a Mardi Gras parade.
 Both the Young Leadership Council and Junior Achievement named him a "Role Model."
-Sidney received a "Changing Faces" award from Ebonetworks, was named one of the Innovators of the Year by CityBusiness in 2007, and became an Ernst & Young Entrepreneur of the Year Finalist in 2011.
+Sidney received a "Changing Faces" award from EboNetworks, was named one of the Innovators of the Year by CityBusiness in 2007, and became an Ernst & Young Entrepreneur of the Year Finalist in 2011.